kulttuuri/containers-on-the-fly/README.md

 #### Create Configurations

 After copying the files, make configurations to the files.
+The files to configure are:

+- `user_config/settings`: The main settings file.
+You should at least review and configure the settings here.
+- `user_config/backend_settings.json`: Settings for the backend (web api) of the web interface.
+Would be good to review this file for any extra configurations.

 #### Setup the Docker Utility